History of urban planning: Prehistory

-China and Japan
+East Asia

 China has a tradition of urban planning dating back thousands of years.

 In Japan, some cities, such as Nara and Heian-kyo, followed classic Chinese planning principles; later, during the feudal period, a type of town called Jōkamachi emerged.
-Those were castle towns, planned for - and oriented around - defense.
+Those were castle towns, planned for – and oriented around – defense.
 Roads were laid out to make the paths to castles longer; the castles and other buildings were often situated in order to hide the castles through densely packed surrounding buildings.
 Edo, later Tokyo, is one example of a castle town.

-Greco-Roman empires
+Greco-Roman culture

 Traditionally, the Greek philosopher Hippodamus (498–408 BC) is regarded as the first town planner and 'inventor' of the orthogonal urban layout.
 Aristotle called him "the father of city planning", and until well into the 20th century, he was indeed regarded as such.
 This is, however, only partly justified as Greek cities with orthogonal plans were built long before Hippodamus.
 The Hippodamian plan that was called after him is an orthogonal urban layout with more or less square street blocks.
 Archaeological finds from ancient Egypt—among others—demonstrate that Hippodamus cannot truly have been the inventor of this layout.
 Aristotle's critique and indeed ridicule of Hippodamus, which appears in Politics 2.
 8, is perhaps the first known example of a criticism of urban planning.

 From about the late 8th century on, Greek city-states started to found colonies along the coasts of the Mediterranean, which were centred on newly created towns and cities with more or less regular orthogonal plans.
 Gradually, the new layouts became more regular.
 After the city of Miletus was destroyed by the Persians in 494 BC, it was rebuilt in a regular form that, according to tradition, was determined by the ideas of Hippodamus of Miletus.
 Regular orthogonal plans particularly appear to have been laid out for new colonial cities and cities that were rebuilt in a short period of time after destruction.

 Following in the tradition of Hippodamus about a century later, Alexander commissioned the architect Dinocrates to lay out his new city of Alexandria, the grandest example of idealised urban planning of the ancient Hellenistic world, where the city's regularity was facilitated by its level site near a mouth of the Nile.

 The ancient Romans also employed regular orthogonal structures on which they molded their colonies.
 They probably were inspired by Greek and Hellenic examples, as well as by regularly planned cities that were built by the Etruscans in Italy.
 (See Marzabotto.)
 The Roman engineer Vitruvius established principles of good design whose influence is still felt today.